vineyard-bloom/bloom-forms/docs/validate-as-options.md

 # VALIDATORS

-### validator.js has a few 'validateAs' types built in.
+### The validator is completely customizable if you define a validationHelp object.
+It does however have a few 'validateAs' types built in.
 These are:

 `date`:
   - validates a string as a valid Javascript Date